VladRafli/saham-rakyat-test/README.md

 - [X] Why clean architecture is good for your application ? if yes, please explain
 - [X] How to scale up your application and when it needs to be

+## API Documentation

+Available to be imported to Postman on root folder.

 ## Architecture

 This project implements feature-based architecure for more simplified project structure and focused per feature development.